Moon-Powered/common/README.md

 ### Prerequisites

-- Java 21 or newer (enforced via the Gradle toolchain configuration).【F:build.gradle.kts†L9-L11】
+- Java 21 or newer (enforced via the Gradle toolchain configuration).
 - Gradle 8+ (a Gradle wrapper is provided so you can simply run `./gradlew`).

 ### Building and testing